insignickyfant/insignickyfant/README.md

 - 👋 Hi, I’m Nicky!
 - 👀 I’m interested in gamifying life through the use of mobile applications.
-I also like veterinary medicine, psychology and\
+I also like veterinary medicine, psychology and extreme sports.
-     &emsp;&nbsp; extreme sports.
 - 🌱 I’m currently studying Computer Science with a Game Technology track.\
      &emsp;&nbsp; The courses I'm taking currently are {\
      &emsp; &emsp; &emsp; Databases,\